usamakhan-seon/rev-entity-enrichment-service/README.md

 ## Deployment

-This service is configured for deployment to AWS Lambda using the Serverless Framework.
+This service is configured for deployment to AWS Lambda + API Gateway (REST API) using the Serverless Framework.

 ### Prerequisites for Deployment